 The performance and effectiveness of the Board and its committees are evaluated annually and overseen by the Nominations Committee.
 The assessment usually takes the form of either an interview-based assessment or an online questionnaire with the results being discussed at the Board or relevant committee and an action plan formulated to address any findings.
-Following this year's assessment, an action plan for continued improvement and development was put in place to address the points raised, and good progress has been made during 2023 to close out the actions.
+The 2024 assessment took the form of an online questionnaire with a number of findings identified, which are currently being addressed.
+This year the Board and its Committees will undergo an externally facilitated performance review conducted by Clare Chalmers Ltd.

-In addition, there is a formal process in place to assess the performance and effectiveness of the Board members.
+In addition, there is a formal process in place to assess the performance and effectiveness of the

+Board members.
 Each Director has an annual performance appraisal carried out by the Chair (or in the case of the Finance Director, the Chief Executive Officer) who takes into account the views of the other directors and key stakeholders.
 The Chair's performance is separately evaluated by the full Board and facilitated by the Senior Independent Director.
-All Directors are also subject to a mid-year review